Home/ Blog/ Preventive Care/

 Shingles is a painful rash that appears on the body and is considered a reactivation of the chickenpox virus.
 Before the rash appears, people may feel intense burning and numbness where the rash usually develops.
 Others may experience symptoms such as a fever, headache and fatigue.

-A vaccine, Shingrix, is available and is highly recommended for adults ages 50 and older before an outbreak occurs.
+Because shingles is more likely to reactivate in older adults, a vaccine, Shingrix, is available and is highly recommended for adults ages 50 and older to prevent outbreaks.
 The vaccine is given in two doses, two to six months apart.
-However, even if a senior has had shingles in the past, they can still take this vaccine to prevent a future outbreak.
+Even if a person has had shingles in the past, they can still take this vaccine to prevent a future outbreak.

 4. Tetanus